 If you're planning to visit Disney World, or the Kennedy Space Center, the quickest way is to take the Florida Turnpike.
 This toll road is also useful to get to places like West Palm Beach or Fort Lauderdale.

-Where can I rent a car?
+Where can I rent a car in Miami?

 In Miami, there are tens of car rental companies.
 If you want to find the best available price, try our search engine: